lukasnxyz/learn-ml/README.md

 ## learn-ml
-This is a basic learning plan I'm working on to get up to speed on the basics of machine learning and understanding the fields ML, DL and other related topics for becoming an ML/Software Engineer.
+This is a basic learning plan I'm working on to get myself up to speed on the basics of machine learning and understanding the fields ML, DL and other related topics for becoming an ML/Software Engineer.
 This guide will be a work in progress as I am learning along side finding the proper resources to learn from.